Meet our Board

 KEY PRINCIPLES AND STANDARDS

-The role of the Executive Committee is to manage the Chamber in accordance with the Chamber’s stated objectives and specific responsibilities, including:
+The role of the Executive Committee is to manage the Chamber in accordance with the Chamber’s Strategic Plan, including:

 - To ensure that the Chamber operates in line with